instacart/lore/README.rst

 **Multiple concurrent project compatibility**

 - Lore manages a distinct python virtualenv for each project, which can be installed from scratch in development with lore install

-**ISC compatibility**

-- The commonly used virtualenvwrapper (and conda) breaks system python utilities, like isc, whenever you're working on a project.
-Lore works around this by bootstrapping into the appropriate virtualenv only when it is invoked by the developer.

 **Binary library installation for MAXIMUM SPEED**